 August 2, 2002

-Was one of a group of right-wing think tanks including Americans for Tax Reform , the American Enterprise Institute , and the Competitive Enterprise Institute who lobbied for President Bush to boycott the World Summit on Sustainable Development (WSSD) in Johannesburg .
+The Committee for a Constructive Tomorrow was one of a group of right-wing think tanks including Americans for Tax Reform , the American Enterprise Institute , and the Competitive Enterprise Institute who lobbied for President Bush to boycott the World Summit on Sustainable Development (WSSD) in Johannesburg .
 Bush did not attend.

 June 7, 2002